HugoLanglade/VICTOR_CMS_5/src/bio/bio.md

   Victor Delétraz has exhibited and performed in Sofia, Athens, Bordeaux in Capc, Switzerland in off-spaces such as Palazzina, Zabriskie, Le Commun, Soul2Soul RU, Topic, Espace 3353, BIG 21 & 23 or La Becque.

+  He is currently resident for the 2024/25 season in l'Abri - Genève.
 ---